-IS NOT A CZECHOSLOVAK COMPOSER living and working between London, Prague and Berlin.
+IS A CZECHOSLOVAK COMPOSER living and working between London, Prague and Berlin.

 He also dabbles as a translator, journalist, poet, banjoist, improviser and maker of video.